loukasa/graph-coarsening/README.md

 # graph-coarsening
 Multilevel graph coarsening algorithm with spectral and cut guarantees

-The code accompanies the paper: [Graph reduction by spectral and cut guarantees](https://arxiv.org/abs/1808.10650) published in JMLR/2019.
+The code accompanies the paper: [Graph reduction with spectral and cut guarantees](https://arxiv.org/abs/1808.10650) published in JMLR/2019.

 There are four python notebooks included: